Image

 It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
 For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.

-If you are facing any of the above charges in Scott County, MO, call Combs Waterkotte right now at (314) 900-HELP or fill out our online contact form to speak with one of our attorneys about your case.
+Give Combs Waterkotte a call right now if you are facing any of the above allegations in Scott County, MO or fill out our online contact form to talk to one of our lawyers about your case.

-If you find yourself facing allegations of sexual misconduct in Scott County or anywhere else in [wdac-state-long], it is crucial to understand your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
-Additionally, you are entitled to a fair trial under the Sixth Amendment, due process rights under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.
+If you’re accused of sexual misconduct in Scott County or any other part of Missouri, it is imperative to be aware of your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
+Furthermore, you have the right to a fair trial under the Sixth Amendment, due process under the 14th Amendment, and protection against self-incrimination under the Fifth Amendment.

-Our sexual misconduct defense attorneys in Scott County, MO are here to guide you through the legal process, which can be especially lengthy and complex.
+Our sexual misconduct defense lawyers in Scott County, MO are here to guide you through the legal process, which can be especially lengthy and complex.
 It typically involves:

 • Investigation